 To be eligible for this voucher program applicants must agree to the Terms and Conditions in the Voucher Recipient Agreement available through the Smart Simple platform.
-Additionally,
+Additionally:

-- The applicant understands that no voucher funding will be provided to the voucher recipient directly, and the value is redeemable for testing only at participating testbeds. - The applicant acknowledges that all costs associated with proposal preparation are borne by the applicant and that receipt of a proposal by the CalTestBed Initiative does not constitute a contractual relationship with the applicant. - The applicant has performed a thorough search of existing published literature and patents and determined that their technology is original. - The applicant has disclosed if they have any past or current funding received from any private, state, or federal agencies for work that is similar or related to the innovations proposed in this application. - The applicant owns all proprietary ideas, concepts, patents, branding and intellectual property detailed within this application. - The applicant understands that submitted applications are subject to public records requests and has not disclosed confidential information in this application. - The applicant understands they must have a prototype ready to be delivered to the laboratory.
+- The applicant understands that no voucher funding will be provided to the voucher recipient directly, and the value is redeemable for testing only at participating testbeds. - The applicant acknowledges that all costs associated with proposal preparation are borne by the applicant and that receipt of a proposal by the CalTestBed Initiative does not constitute a contractual relationship with the applicant. - The applicant has performed a thorough search of existing published literature and patents and determined that their technology is original. - The applicant has disclosed if they have any past or current funding received from any private, state, or federal agencies for work that is similar or related to the innovations proposed in this application. - The applicant owns all proprietary ideas, concepts, patents, branding and intellectual property detailed within this application. - The applicant understands that submitted applications are subject to public records requests and has not disclosed confidential information in this application. - The applicant verifies they have an existing prototype, which may be refined during the solicitation process, that is ready for laboratory grade testing.

-Appendix B - Scoring Categories Scoring Category 1: Innovation
+Scoring Category 1: Innovation

-In this section, you will describe your innovation in detail and list your goals for the project.
+Describe your innovation in detail and list your goals for the project.
 It is very important that you explain how the innovation you are proposing to test will represent an advance over current state-of-the-art products.
-We will also ask you to discuss any existing or anticipated products that could compete with your proposed innovation once it is fully developed and entered in the market.
+We also ask you to discuss any existing or anticipated products that could compete with your proposed innovation once it is fully developed and entered in the market.

 - 1. What problem/challenge does your proposed innovation address? - 2.
 What makes your product qualified to tackle this given problem, compared to your competitors?
 What obstacles stand in the way of solving this problem? - 3.
+What sort of competitor analysis have you done of other market players, their value propositions, and how their products/services compare to yours? - 4.
 Is there a breakthrough technology innovation?
-A new business model? - 4.
+A new business model? - 5.
 Will the innovation create greater reliability, lower costs, reduce emissions, and/or increase the safety of California's electricity grid?
-If so, how? - 5.
+If so, how? - 6.
 Describe what aspects and/or assumptions of your innovation require lab-level demonstration facilities to prove or disprove.

-- Your ability to show, in detail, why your project is innovative. - Your perspective on the state of the current market. - Your ability to outline how your innovation is qualified to tackle the stated problem. - Your ability to prove the financial and/or environmental value proposition to California ratepayers.
+- Define the problem your product is designed to address. - Describe why your product is innovative compared to your competitors and how it is qualified to tackle the stated problem. - Prove the financial and/or environmental value proposition to California ratepayers.

-Appendix B - Scoring Categories Scoring Category 2: Scalability
+Scoring Category 2: Scalability

-In this section, we will ask you to describe how your innovation - once fully developed and on the market - will be able to scale to benefit California utility ratepayers.
-CalTestBed wants to understand that you have a clear understanding of market stakeholders that influence your design, manufacturing, and customer relationships.
+Describe how your innovation will be able to scale to benefit California utility ratepayers.
+While many early-stage innovations may not be scalable in the immediate future, you should be able to demonstrate a clear understanding of market dynamics that influence product design, manufacturing, and customer relationships to scale in the longer term.